RiskBox/online-IR/README.md

+## Demo site
+If you want to access RiskBox demo site on Github visit: [On line RiskBox calculator](https://riskbox.github.io/online-IR/)

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/RiskBox/online-IR/edit/master/README.md) to maintain and preview the content for your website in Markdown files.